Things You Should Know Before Choosing a Low Code vs No Code Platform

 Building applications without writing code.
 The low-code/no-code platform is easy to work with for developers because it doesn’t require any coding experience.
 You don’t have to learn a new language or develop a new development environment, either: all you need is an internet connection and a computer program that can run on your computer’s operating system (OS).

 When you think of low-code platforms, you probably envision a developer sitting in front of their computer and clicking away.
-But the truth is that many organizations are using these tools to build applications without writing a lot of code.
+However, the truth is that many organizations are using these tools to build applications without writing a lot of code.
 And even though they’re not as complex as traditional applications, they still require some technical know-how to get up and running.

 The low-code platform you choose will depend on many factors, such as your level of technical expertise.
 If you only have basic knowledge about programming languages like HTML or CSS, then it may be best to use one that offers prebuilt buttons for everyday tasks like adding data fields or creating new pages.